federedd/password-generator/README.md

-# password-generator

 # Password Generator by Fedi

 ## Overview

 This is a simple password generator web application.
-It is my first real JavaScript project, built as a practice exercise to enhance JavaScript skills.
+It is my first real Vanilla JavaScript project, built as a practice exercise to enhance JavaScript skills, mainly adding and removing classes to modify the appearance of the application.
 The application allows users to generate random passwords and save them for later use.

 ## Table of Contents